MavricMC/CC-BlackjackMP/README.md

 To install the mirror client on the player computers do `pastebin run vzuUKwJW`

+Go Watch this [video](https://youtu.be/qBVsHSguh2Y) for how to setup the multiplayer blackjack.

 Go Watch this [video](https://youtu.be/jQCn8s4qmc8) for how to setup the banking server.